 When managers meet weekly with their direct reports, they can provide timely, thoughtful feedback in an informal way that emphasizes learning and improvement.
 Managers who are are skilled at coaching are able to use this format to establish a dialogue with their team that builds mutual understanding, trust, and ownership of objectives.

 Regular coaching allows for more flexible goals and more support with stretch goals, which provides employees more of the autonomy and mastery they need to be engaged high-performers.

+Modern tools make continuous feedback possible for organizations of most any size.
 For example, Deloitte managers end every project by responding to four statements on a five-point scale: